Tuesday, October 29, 2024

 NAEC 75th Elevator Convention - Atlantic City, NJ

-We had the opportunity to attend the NAEC’s 75th annual convention September 23rd to September 26th.
-It was great to get back and see some of our old friends, meet new friends, sit through education, be involved with talking points and walk around and see about 300 different vendors.
+I had the opportunity to attend the National Association of Elevator Contractors (NAEC’s) 75th annual convention September 23rd to 26th.
+It was great to get back and see some old friends, meet new friends, sit through education, be involved with talking points and walk around and visit about 300 different vendors.
+With Illinois adopting the 2022 code, it was of particular interest to know what is on the horizon and how our vendors can support us.

-75th Anniversary & United show - This was a big show for many reasons; on the East Coast, NAEC’s 75th Anniversary & a United show.
-When we have the show on the East Coast we see a ton of field personnel come in for a day to visit the show.
+75th Anniversary & United show - This was a big show for many reasons; because it was held on the East Coast, it was the NAEC’s 75th Anniversary & a United show.
+When we have the show on the East Coast we see a ton of field personnel come in for a day to visit.
 The NAEC celebrated its 75th Anniversary so it was a special year for us.
-Every few years we have a “United” show which includes NAEC, CECA, Elevator U & IAEC[elevator consultants trade group].
+Also, every few years we have a “United” show which includes NAEC, CECA (Canadian Elevator Contractors Association), Elevator U (a group focused on colleges and universities) & IAEC (International Association of Elevator Consultants).

 What did I get out of it?
 On a regular basis I’m asked what do I get out of going to the convention or other NAEC events.
-I had a list of items from the office to look into while I was at the convention where you can talk face to face with suppliers.
-Meeting people face to face is much different than trading emails or even phone calls.
+I had a list of items from our office to look into since you can talk face to face with industry suppliers.
+Meeting people face to face is different than trading emails or even phone calls.
 Challenges that occur over the year can be discussed and resolved in a matter of minutes.
 The networking is wonderful, seeing friendly faces and talking to people that you email on a regular basis cannot be beat.
 What I get the most out of is seeing my peers from independent contractors and seeing what is going on in their area and what they are doing and what challenges they are facing.

 *I did not attend the real day one which was a great education day and some great parties!